Love of Country

 The military, he said, adjusted his schedule to allow him to gain the lab experience required by the program.

-He is using Post-9/11 GI Bill benefits, along with Pacific’s Yellow Ribbon Program — a supplement to help veterans afford private institution tuition — to pay for his schooling.
+He used Post-9/11 GI Bill benefits, along with Pacific’s Yellow Ribbon Program — a supplement to help veterans afford private institution tuition — to pay for his schooling.
 In addition, he is benefiting from a new grant recently received by the School of Physician Assistant Studies to train military veterans for careers as physician assistants and to train PAs who will serve rural areas.

 “No other school I applied to had the financial aid program that Pacific has,” Bradley said.
 “It is amazing.”